 Today we follow the coast as we make our way south to Bilene, a small town on the shores of Uembje lagoon.

 You can spend the afternoon swimming in the placid lagoon and lazing on the sandy shores or embark on optional activities.
 Optional activities include snorkelling in the clear waters of the lagoon and kayaking or other water sports.
 The lagoon is about 27km long and 8km across and fringed with white sand beaches.

 Tonight we unwind at our campsite which features a restaurant, bar, shop and swimming pool.

 Today we make our way through the Transfrontier Limpopo Park into South Africa entering Kruger National Park - big game country!

 We embark on exciting morning and afternoon game drives in search of lions, buffalos, leopards, giraffes, elephants and more in Kruger Park.
 Relaxing in the tranquil bush we experience a land forgotten by time, a true African wilderness.

 You have the option of taking a night game drive in Kruger National Park game viewing vehicles at extra cost.

-On day 21 of this memorable Zambia, Malawi, Zimbabwe & Kruger Safari we enjoy an early morning game drive and depart from Kruger Park, travelling towards Johannesburg via the Panoramic Route.
+On day 21 of this memorable Zambia, Malawi, Mozambique & Kruger Safari we enjoy an early morning game drive and depart from Kruger Park, travelling towards Johannesburg via the Panoramic Route.
 Highlights on the scenic Panorama Route include Bourkes Luck Potholes, God’s Window and the Three Sisters.